-Neo-Nazi with ties to Washington state faces federal gun charge after arrest in Texas
+Suspected neo-Nazi with ties to Washington state faces federal gun charge after arrest in Texas

 Neither he nor Cole, who was driving, is legally allowed to possess firearms.
 Cole’s cache of weapons in Snohomish County was seized last month by Seattle authorities, who accused him of “preparing for a race war.”
 The FBI in Seattle had sought a civil extreme risk protection order against Cole over the summer to require him to surrender his guns, KING 5 reports.
 Bruce-Umbaugh and Cole also have previous addresses in Whatcom County, records show.

-Prosecutors say Bruce-Umbaugh had spoken about his affiliation with AtomWaffen and discussed a photo taken of him and another AtomWaffen member at the Auschwitz concentration camp, prosecutors said in a detention hearing Wednesday.
+Prosecutors say Bruce-Umbaugh had spoken about his affiliation with Atomwaffen and discussed a photo taken of him and another Atomwaffen member at the Auschwitz concentration camp, prosecutors said in a detention hearing Wednesday.
 Cole recently traveled with Bruce-Umbaugh to the death-camp site, KING 5 reported.

-Prosecutors have submitted as evidence videos that “spew hateful rhetoric against Jews” and show the AtomWaffen members at “self-described ‘hate camps’” practicing hand-to-hand combat and shooting firearms.
+Prosecutors have submitted as evidence videos that “spew hateful rhetoric against Jews” and show the Atomwaffen members at “self-described ‘hate camps’” practicing hand-to-hand combat and shooting firearms.

 If convicted of the gun crime, Bruce-Umbaugh faces a sentence of up to 10 years in federal prison.